 The museum is always acquiring and rescuing signs, so you never know what signs might be lurking about waiting for restoration.

 There you have it!
 Now jump in your jalopy and visit the American Sign Museum.
 It truly is a must visit!
 What are you waiting for?
-Just do like the sign below says and just GO!
+Do like the sign below says and just GO!